thecristen/thewebsite/index.md

 You can say that I enjoy learning how the world works in a very tangible, concrete sense.
 Dealing with fun questions such as *"Why do so many more people die at this street corner than that other nearby street corner?"* and *"How do we build structures that both withstand nature and angry citizens?"*

+When I can, I like to add to my own experience by trying new things.
+Recently tried things include kayaking, waking up early to work out, [making something with lights in it](http://farm4.staticflickr.com/3735/11162826216_89f148cc70.jpg).
+Things I want to try soon: camping (with a tent!), rock climbing, karaoke-ing.

 ## Life is UX

+**UX** is short for **user experience** and it's the go-to phrase for describing all aspects of an "end user's" interaction with a company and its services and/or products.

+If we consider ourselves as end users of this crazy planet, then life is user experience.

 I believe that how we experience life is mostly influenced by how all aspects of life are intentionally (or accidentally) designed.
 For example, we know where to cross a street because the placement of interesting things drives foot traffic and because someone decided to paint white lines in certain places.